pdf-association/arlington-pdf-model/TestGrammar/README.md

 * PDFium: OSS PDF SDK (`ARL_PDFSDK_PDFIUM`)
   - this is the **default PDF SDK used** as it provides the most functionality, has source code, and is debuggable if things don't work as expected
-  - a local copy of pdfium is used to reduce the build complexity and time - and to fix a number of issues.
+  - a local copy of pdfium is used to reduce the build complexity and time - and has been modified to fix a number of issues.
   - reduced source code located in `./pdfium`
-  - PDFium is also slightly modified in order to validate whether key values are direct or indirect references in trailer and normal PDF objects
+  - PDFium is also modified in order to validate whether key values are direct or indirect references in trailer and normal PDF objects and to support duplicate key detection
   - can support unknown encryption algorithms
   - see `src/ArlingtonPDFShimPDFium.cpp`